 A number of scholarship boards do not permit students to apply for their funds directly, but instead invite the DPIR to submit nominations into a wider competitive process.
 There is no separate application process for these nominations, and your candidacy will be assessed on the basis of your application documents.

-The principal scholarships in this category are those offered by the Clarendon Fund and by the UK Research Councils.
+The principal scholarships in this category are those offered by the Clarendon Fund.

 The Clarendon Fund